-They are available with an inner ring and outer ring, which is also known as the cantering ring.
+Spiral-Wound Gaskets are used with raised face flanges.They are available with an inner ring and outer ring, which is also known as the cantering ring.
 Ring Joint Gaskets are used with Ring Type Joint (RTJ) flanges.

-They were often used in Montreal and Boston in the 1800s, and built-up wooden tubes were widely used in the USA during the 20th century.
+The pipes were hollowed-out logs, which were tapered at the end with a small hole in which the water would pass through.The multiple pipes were then sealed together with hot animal fat.They were often used in Montreal and Boston in the 1800s, and built-up wooden tubes were widely used in the USA during the 20th century.
 These pipes, used in place of corrugated iron or reinforced concrete pipes, were made of sections cut from short lengths of wood.
-Locking of adjacent rings with hardwood dowel pins produced a flexible structure.

 About 100,000 feet of these wooden pipes were installed during WW2 in drainage culverts, storm sewers and conduits, under highways and at army camps, naval stations, airfields and ordnance plants.
 Cast iron and ductile iron pipe was long a lower-cost alternative to copper, before the advent of durable plastic materials but special non-conductive fittings must be used where transitions are to be made to other metallic pipes, except for terminal fittings, in order to avoid corrosion owing to electrochemical reactions between dissimilar metals (see galvanic cell).Źródło: https://en.wikipedia.org/wiki/Water_pipe